kinwaicheuk-sony/Working_Tsukasa_Speech/README.md

 Tsukasa was trained on ~800 hours of studio grade, high quality data. sourced mainly from games and novels, part of it from a private dataset.
 So the Japanese is going to be the "anime japanese" (it's different than what people usually speak in real-life.)

-For Tsumugi (placeholder) a subset of this data was used with a 48khz config; at around ~300 hours but in a more controlled manner with additional manual cleaning & annotations.

-**Unfortuantely Tsumugi (48khz)'s context length is capped and that means the model will not have enough information to handle the intonations as good as Tsukasa. it also only supports the first mode of Kotodama's inference, which means no voice design.**

 Brought to you by:

 - Soshyant (me)